joes0451/ADev/ReadMe.txt

         Run this to check things:
         flutter doctor -v

+        To set the Android SDK location:
+        flutter config --android-sdk "<path-to-your-android-sdk>"

 		Support for creating and building Flutter projects.
 		It relies on using Gradle for the builds, so the 'Use Gradle'